SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

   - It also cannot handle a large amount of data shuffle.
   - Table joins and other operations, such as a large amount of data shuffling, may be accomplished using either the Trino-Pinot connector or the Presto-Pinot connector.

-# Getting started with Pino
+# Getting started with Pinot

 This section describes how to launch a Pinot cluster and ingest data into it.